itzCozi/itzCozi/README.md

 - 👋 Hi, I’m @itzCozi
-- 👀 I’m interested in ... malicious coding and pen testing
+- 👀 I’m interested in ...
+Drugs
-- 🌱 I’m currently learning ... malicious coding and pen testing
+- 🌱 I’m currently learning ... like everything
-- 💞️ I’m looking to collaborate on ... malicious coding and pen testing
+- 💞️ I’m looking to collaborate on ...
+Machine Learning
 - 📫 How to reach me ... discord: Cozi#4200

 <!---